sys-bio/tellurium/docs/antimony.rst

                          #   value of '3.3'.
    z has foo;            # 'z' is given units of 'foo'.

-Antimony does not calculate any derived units: in the above example, 'x' is fully defined in terms of moles per liter per second, but it is not annotated as such.
+Antimony does not calculate any derived units: in the above example, ‘x’ is fully defined in terms of moles per liter per second, but it is not annotated as such.

 As with many things in Antimony, you may use a unit before defining it:
-'x = 10 ml' will create a parameter x and a unit 'ml'.
+‘x = 10 ml’ will create a parameter x and a unit ‘ml’.

 Simulating Models
 -----------------